 Now, as we know, 50 years ago, Las Vegas was a desert.
 There was no running water.
 Water was brought in from afar and gradually the desert was changed and developed for human habitation.
 Sure, some of the warming noticed in Las Vegas may be due to an urban heat effect as many skyscrapers were also built.
 But most probably not all of it.
 I am sure the change of the desert area into a big green oasis had something to do with it.
 (1)

 In contrast, it appears that in Tandil many forest trees were chopped for logging or to make way for agricultural – and housing developments.
 A loss of about 10-15% in leaf area is apparent (see picture, area is orange).
 (2)

 Looking again at my own results for South-Africa, I find that Johannesburg is about the only place here that shows some significant warming over the past 40 years.
 Here too, there was no running water or river.
 It used to be a savannah area.
 But there was gold….(3)

 Note again the picture at the beginning of this post.
 Do you see that the leaf areas around the arctic seas all appear to have increased by more than 50%?
 Remember that it was here that we found most of the warming taking place?
 See: An Inconvenient Truth | Bread on the water (4).
 We were also aware of the difference in the warming of earth where there is more land (5), i.e. in the NH, see: Wood for Trees: Interactive Graphs

-These 5 observations all support the argument made by John Christy in the abovementioned report that it is the extra greening [of earth] that is causing heat entrapment.
+These 6 observations all support the argument that it is the extra greening [of earth] that is causing extra heat entrapment.